CazYokoyama/Open-Glider-Network-Groundstation/README.md

 ## Easy Installation / Upgrade

 * Download [binary image](https://github.com/roema/Open-Glider-Network-Groundstation/releases) and install it with web-updater
+	* SoftRF updater works too
 * Connect to Wifi OGN-XXXXXX with password 987654321
 * Type 192.168.1.1 in you browser and you will see a file-upload page (only on first startup)
 * Upload index.html, update.html and style.css
+	* html files are not necessary.
+Only the config.json is required for operation.
+	* not all functions are available on webinterface
 * **new config.json is required!**
 * Reset and connect again

 ### Upgrade
-**Since there were more and more faulty files during an update, the SPIFFS memory is formatted during a firmware update.**

 TTGO T-Beam supports firmware upgrades via SDCARD.
-Take a look on ReadMe.txt in SDCARd folder.
+Take a look on ReadMe.txt in SDCARD folder.

 ## Configuration File - config.json